 Paul Poiret and the Thousand and Second Night

 Paul Poiret was a French couturier, the most fashionable dress designer of pre-World War I Paris.
-He was particularly noted for his Neoclassical and Orientalist styles, for advocating the replacement of the corset with the brassiere, and for the introduction of the hobble skirt.
-His other innovations read like a modern-day dry cleaner’s list: harem pants, culottes, tunics, kimono coats, side-slit skirts, bateau and V-necklines, the sheath, the sack, the cocoon wrap, and knee-high flatheeled boots.
+Noted for his Neoclassical and Orientalist styles, he also was a vocal dress reformer who advocated replacement of the corset with the brassiere.
+Timeless innovations brought by Poiret into the world of fashion include the hobble skirt, harem pants, culottes, tunics, kimono coats, side-slit skirts, the cocoon wrap, and knee-high flatheeled boots.
 He was known in America as “The King of Fashion.”
 In Paris he was simply “Le Magnifique,” after Suleman the Magnificent.
 His contributions to his field have been likened to Picasso’s legacy in 20th-century art.

-In 1911, Poiret rented a mansion — Pavillon du Butard in La Celle-Saint-Cloud — and threw lavish parties.
-Part of Poiret’s plan at the Thousand and Second Night bash on June 24, 1911, unbeknownst to the 300 people that he invited, was to stage a fashion show of his cutting-edge garments with guests serving as models.
-Their invitations specified they must dress in Persian-styled costumes, and that if they refused and appeared in other attire, they’d have to immediately leave or change into clothes he’d designed.
-They thought it was a fun idea.
-Poiret filled his guest closet with the new lampshade dresses and harem trousers he’d recently designed.
+On June 24, 1911, Poiret rented a mansion — Pavillon du Butard in La Celle-Saint-Cloud — and threw a lavish party that he christened “The Thousand and Second Night.”
+The invitations specified that guests must dress in Persian-styled costumes, and that if they refused and appeared in other attire, they’d have to immediately leave or change into clothes he’d designed.
+Poiret filled his guest closet with his new lampshade dresses and harem trousers.
+Guests became models in a fashion show of his cutting-edge garments.
 Poiret, playing the part of a reigning sultan, gifted each guest with a bottle of his new fragrance creation, “Nuit Persane.”

 The party was complete with native dancers from around the world performing gracefully; colorful macaws, pink ibis and parrots; baskets of luscious Asian fruits; and nude African “slaves” painted with iridescent metallic flowers carrying live monkeys.
 Music was played everywhere by orchestras which Paul Poiret imported for the occasion from Egypt, India and Turkey.
-Alchemists prepared a dazzling phantasmagoria at Poiret’s bar/laboratory.
-They served a range of purple anisettes and garnet-coloured bitters with emerald peppermints and golden lemon liqueurs, creamy advocaats and grenadines of slightly acid crimson.
-There were also liquorice waters, fruit cordials, chartreuse liqueurs, gins, vermouths, orange squashes, kirsches and sloe gins.
+Alchemists prepared a dazzling phantasmagoria at Poiret’s bar/laboratory that included, “a range of purple anisettes and garnet-coloured bitters with emerald peppermints and golden lemon liqueurs, creamy advocaats and grenadines of slightly acid crimson.
+There were also liquorice waters, fruit cordials, chartreuse liqueurs, gins, vermouths, orange squashes, kirsches and sloe gins,” according to one invited reporter.

 The following June, Poiret had a second “grandes fêtes,” La fête de Bacchus, where he recreated the Bacchanalia hosted by Louis XIV at Versailles.
-Isadora Duncan, wearing a Greek evening gown designed by Poiret, danced on tables among 300 guests; 900 bottles of champagne were consumed until the first light of day.
-Aimée knew the modern dance phenom from San Francisco and lived in the same artist commune in Paris as Isadora at the Hôtel Biron along with August Rodin, Henri Matisse and a young Jean Cocteau.
+Legendary modern dancer Isadora Duncan, wearing a Greek evening gown designed by Poiret himself, danced on tables among the 300 guests.
+Nine hundred bottles of champagne were consumed.
+Aimée knew the dance phenom from San Francisco and lived in the same artist commune in Paris as Duncan at the Hôtel Biron, where she taught dance and rehearsed performances in one of the garden galleries.
+(Other genius artists living at the run down mansion included August Rodin, Henri Matisse, a young Jean Cocteau and De Max).

 The next year, on June 25, 1913, Mrs. Aimée Gouraud created her own harem in Paris in her residence adjoining the Bois de Boulogne in the 16th arrondissement.
 The guests numbered 250 and included members of French and American society and prominent actors and actresses, singers, and musicians.